grahamegrieve/lazarus-ide-tester/README.md

 ### Buttons:

-* Reload: Compile the current project, and load all tests from it
+* Reload: Compile the current project, and load all tests from it (not visible when testing directly - see below)
 * Run Selected Test(s) - run the currently selected test, and any children
 * Run Checked Tests - Run the set of tests that are checked
 * Stop Test Run - Stop the current test run
+* Debug Selected Test(s) - debug the currently selected test (only in IDE)
 * Run Failed Tests - run all tests currently in failed status (including error)
-* Debug Selected Test(s) - debug the currently selected test.
-Note: this is not working right now
 * Clear outcomes - forgot all the remembered outcomes
 * Copy - copy the test outcome details to the clipboard
 * Configure - Set configuration options (see below)